gariraelack62/executive-bi-dashboard-operational-performance/README.md

-# executive-bi-dashboard-operational-performance
-Executive-ready Power BI dashboard delivering a single view of revenue, profitability, and delivery performance.
-Built with a star-schema model, business-aligned DAX, and executive storytelling to highlight trends, risks, and actionable insights for leadership decision-making.

-📊 Executive BI Dashboard – Operational Performance
+## 📊 Executive BI Dashboard – Operational Performance

 This project demonstrates the design and delivery of an executive-ready Business Intelligence dashboard that enables leadership to monitor revenue, profitability, and delivery performance in a fast-paced operational environment.

 The solution focuses on clarity, trust, and decision-making, translating raw transactional data into actionable insights suitable for senior management review.

-🔍 Business Objective
+## 🔍 Business Objective

 Provide a single source of truth that answers three executive questions: